isolankiparth/mi-quick-popup-anything/README.md

 ## Support

-This is a developer's portal for Popup Maker and should not be used for support.
+This is a developer's portal for Quick Popup Anything and should not be used for support.